CharlinZheng/CharlinZheng.github.io/content/experience/index.md

           date_start: '2019-09-01'
           date_end: '2024-08-31'
           description: |2-
-              * Thesis on Real-time simulation of power electronics.
+              * Thesis on **Real-time simulation of power electronics**.
 Supervised by Prof Zhengming Zhao.
               * The relevant research results have been published in more than 20 IEEE Top journals.
               * The thesis was awarded the title of Outstanding Doctoral Thesis at Tsinghua University.
         - title: BEng Electronic Engineering